Macrometacorp/docs/docs/search/search-queries.md

   RETURN doc
 ```

-If `trackListPositions` is disabled on the search view, you must specify the position within the array of the data you want to find.
+If `trackListPositions` is disabled on the search view, then you must specify the position within the array of the data you want to find.
 For example:

 ```sql
 FOR doc IN viewName